TrellixVulnTeam/swahilipython_SCMU/Doc/tutorial/classes.rst

 Methods may reference global names in the same way as ordinary functions.
 The global scope associated with a method is the module containing its definition.
-(A class is never used as a global scope.)
+(A kundi is never used as a global scope.)
 While one rarely encounters a good reason for using global data in a method, there are many legitimate uses of the global scope: for one thing, functions and modules imported into the global scope can be used by methods, as well as functions and classes defined in it.
-Usually, the class containing the method is itself defined in this global scope, and in the next section we'll find some good reasons why a method would want to reference its own class.
+Usually, the kundi containing the method is itself defined in this global scope, and in the next section we'll find some good reasons why a method would want to reference its own class.